johanberntsson/ozmoo/README.md

 * Supports custom character mappings, allowing for games using accented characters.
 * Supports up to ten save slots on a save disk (and most games will get the full ten slots).
 * Supports writing a name for a save
+* Supports building a Z-code game without virtual memory.
+This means the whole game must fit in RAM at once, imposing a size restriction of about 50-52 KB.
+A game built this way can then be played on a C64 without a diskdrive.
+This far, save/restore does require a diskdrive, but there may be a version with save/resore to tape in the future.

 ## Building and running